dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/_index.md

 ### Scalable Kubernetes Metrics for Observability and Visualization

 To visualize Dell CSI driver–provisioned metrics from multiple clusters in a single Grafana dashboard, users can create multiple data sources by navigating to Data Sources in the left-hand menu and selecting `Add new Data Source`.
 Provide the exposed Prometheus URL from each cluster along with the required authentication details.
-Karavi Observability includes sample dashboards with drill-down capabilities to help kick-start a unified observability experience across multiple Kubernetes clusters.
+Karavi Observability includes sample dashboards with drill-down capabilities to help kick-start a unified observability experience across multiple Kubernetes clusters. <br>

 Sample dashboards for KubeVirt volumes are available in Karavi Observability for each supported platform.
 To use these dashboards, first install KubeVirt by following the official [KubeVirt documentation](https://kubevirt.io/user-guide/cluster_admin/installation/#installing-kubevirt-on-kubernetes).
 Once KubeVirt pods are running, install CDI using the [CDI installation guide](https://kubevirt.io/user-guide/storage/containerized_data_importer/#containerized-data-importer).
 Ensure that `kube-state-metrics` is enabled and scraped by Prometheus, as these metrics are required for writing join PromQL queries that power the drill-downs in the sample Grafana dashboards.
 Below are the locations of the dashboards that can be imported to visualize KubeVirt metrics: